Residential rental properties

 All residential rental properties within the City of Northfield must have a rental license prior to the property being occupied.
-In order to obtain a rental license, the rental units must comply with the City Rental Housing Ordinance found in Chapter 14 of the Northfield City Code.
+To obtain a rental license, the rental units must comply with the City Rental Housing Ordinance found in Chapter 14 of the Northfield City Code.

 - A rental license application is submitted by the owner